whyseehell/open_edm/README.md

 parameters needed for indexing:
  - for the index location
  	- index_base_path = location of the directory that hosts the indices
- 	- vendor_code = location of the directory holding the indices for each vendor
+ 	- vendor_code = location of the sub-directory holding the indices for each vendor
 	- index_type = location of the directory for an index (schema)
  - for the data to read and index
  	- data_path: the directory holding the data files